Wednesday, April 30, 2025

 If someone wanted to get a federal department off their company's back, they might make a suggestion to DOGE to shut down that federal department.

 On and on it goes.
-The entire structure of Trump's administration is one designed, I believer, to make corruption easy and excusable.
+The entire structure of Trump's administration is one designed, I believe, to make corruption easy and excusable.
 And to think we voted for this.

 Thursday, April 10, 2025